Recent consultation responses, open letters, and papers that the UKCBC has published. Click on the titles to view:

 UKCBC joint letter to Varun Chandra, Special Advisor to the Prime Minister on Business & Investment: UKCBC in a joint letter to the Prime Minister’s Special Advisor urged the UK Government to prioritise blockchain and digital assets as strategic economic drivers.

-UKCBC response to FCA Consultation Paper 25/14: The UKCBC responded to the FCA’s consultation on stablecoin issuance and cryptoasset custody, welcoming the proposals as a positive step but identifying areas for improvement to ensure clarity, flexibility, and competitiveness.
+UKCBC response to FCA Consultation Paper 25/14We welcome the proposals as a positive step but identify areas for improvement to ensure clarity, flexibility, and competitiveness.
 Key recommendations included simplifying backing asset rules, allowing interest from backing assets to be passed to consumers, permitting regulated group entities to safeguard assets, providing flexibility on redemption timelines, and maintaining operational discretion for custodians.